PumasAI-Labs/NLME-Intermediate/docs/instructors.md

 These aliases can use any variable defined in the `@pre` and `@covariates` block and any Julia variable or value, user-defined or not.
 This is a good way to declutter your ODE equations in the `@dynamics` block.
-Finally, showcase that you can have a GoF plot for each observation separated.
+Finally, showcase a GoF plot for the PD inspect result.
 The important part here is to showcase the flexibility and ease-of-use of Pumas modeling syntax to define complex models without overloading the user.

 ## Get in touch